TrudAX/denistrunin-blog/src/draft/performance-projmanage/index.md

 ## The Project flow and tasks

-The team should meet on a very regular basis(like once a week) to discuss what **changes** and tasks should be done in the system to make it faster and our progress with that.
+The team should meet on a very regular basis(like once a week) to discuss what **changes** and tasks should be done in the system to make it faster and the progress with that.

 Quite important point here - each task should be testable, tracked and have a status.
 Don't allow e-mail chains like on these screenshot, where one problem discussed for 2 months with more and more people involved.